sqlobject/sqlobject/docs/SQLObject.rst

 Hopefully you see that the SQL that gets sent is pretty clear and predictable.
 To view the SQL being sent, add ``?debug=t`` to your connection URI, or set the ``debug`` attribute on the connection, and all SQL will be printed to the console.
-This can be reassuring, and I would encourage you to try it.
+This can be reassuring, and we would encourage you to try it.

 .. comment: